|Nutritional Guidelines (per serving)|

 - Salt to taste

 - 1 cup unsweetened fresh, thick yogurt (whisked till smooth)

 Roast the eggplant on an open fire over a medium flame until all the skin is burnt and the eggplant looks soft.

 Peel off the burnt skin and remove the stem.

-Add the mustard oil, onion, tomato, green chillies, garlic, coriander leaves and salt to taste.
+Add the mustard oil, onion, tomato, green chilies, garlic, coriander leaves, and salt to taste.
 Mix well.

 Add a squeeze of lime juice and mix well.